shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 const api = new sstk.VideosApi();

 const queryParams = {
+  'start_date': "2021-03-29T00:00:00Z OR 2021-03-29", // String | Show videos updated on or after the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency.
+  'end_date': "2021-03-29T23:59:59Z OR 2021-03-29", // String | Show videos updated before the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency.
+Please note that the end date must be at least 5 minutes after the start date.
-  'start_date': new Date("2020-05-29"), // Date | Show videos updated on or after the specified date 'end_date': new Date("2021-05-29"), // Date | Show videos updated before the specified date 'interval': "1 HOUR", // String | Show videos updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows videos that were updated in the hour preceding the request
+  'interval': "1 HOUR", // String | Show videos updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows videos that were updated in the hour preceding the request
   'page': 1, // Number | Page number
   'per_page': 100, // Number | Number of results per page